 One of the first vegan options we had in Universal was at Universal Studios at Mel’s Drive-In.
 This is a quick service restaurant located in the Hollywood section of the park.
 Mel’s offers Mobile Express Pick Up which I highly recommend when dining in the park as I’ve seen some very long lines here.
 You order the same way you would for Disney’s Mobile Order, just directly on the app.

 Mel’s Drive-In has two vegan options on their menu.
 They have a Beyond Burger which comes with Follow Your Heart American cheese and vegan mayo, and then a Chick’n & Avocado Sandwich which features a gardein chick’n breast, avocado, and Follow Your Heart American cheese.
-The first time we ate here they still had the Impossible Burger, but after the shortage this spring/summer they switched to Beyond.

 The Chick’n & Avocado Sandwich is a great option.
 The chick’n can be pretty mushy, but it has a ton of avocado on it with some lettuce and tomato.
 That alone has us sold on it.
 The cheese is a little weird with it, but as a whole it all works and has a lot of flavor.
 If you want a lighter sandwich, this is the one to go with here.
 Also both times we have ordered these the team members have made sure we know we ordered vegan options, which I find pretty humorous.